scipy/scipy.org/www/scipylib/building/windows.rst

 library that we're going to use.
-Because the software to build OpenBLAS is different than that required to build SciPy and because OpenBLAS takes a long time to build, we're going to start building OpenBLAS first and then explain what to do next while the OpenBLAS build is running. **Alternatively, if you'd rather download a pre-build OpenBLAS, download the** **one of the** `pre-built zip files`_ **and skip to the Installing OpenBLAS section below.**
+Because the software to build OpenBLAS is different than that required to build SciPy and because OpenBLAS takes a long time to build, we're going to start building OpenBLAS first and then explain what to do next while the OpenBLAS build is running. **Alternatively, if you'd rather download a pre-built OpenBLAS, download the** **one of the** `pre-built zip files`_ **and skip to the Installing OpenBLAS section below.**

-First, install MSYS2 using `these instructions`_ including the `pacman` update instructions.
+Otherwise, install MSYS2 using `these instructions`_ including the `pacman` update instructions.
 Occasionally during the updates the terminal might ask you to close the terminal but refuses to be closed and hang.
 If this happens you can kill it via Task Manager and continue with the instructions.
 Make sure to install the correct architecture for the SciPy that you want to build (eg. 32 or 64 bit).
 Now, you have three options for opening a terminal which are MSYS2, MINGW (32bit,64bit).
 After updating all the packages, now we are ready to install some more package bundles that we will need.
 Open a MSYS2 terminal and type the following depending on the architecture of your choice: